azachar/grunt-protractor-runner/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## FAQ

-### Q: Want to global installed protractor?

-This plugin installs `protractor` module locally as a normal dependency.

-In case you want to use the plugin with the global installed protractor command.
-You can do it with these steps below.

-* Remove local install protractor by `rm -rf node_modules/protractor`
-* Install `protractor` globally  with `npm install -g protractor`
-* Make sure that node can resolve the module with `require()` mechanism.
-See [Module loading from the global folders](http://nodejs.org/api/modules.html#modules_loading_from_the_global_folders) for more information.
-* Run `webdriver-manager update` to install/update selenium driver for global install protractor.

 ### Q: Error: Could not find chromedriver at....